kershner/screenBloom/readme.md

 On Windows, ScreenBloom can be launched with command line arguments.
 This functionality is limited to just silent mode at the moment, I hope to expand it in the future.

-* **Silent Mode**. use the `-q` or `--silent` commands to launch ScreenBloom without opening a browser to the web interface.
+* **Silent Mode**. use the `-q` or `--silent` args to launch ScreenBloom without opening a browser to the web interface.
 If you have autostart enabled the ScreenBloom update loop will begin.

 <hr>